-Step 2: In a large skillet, heat olive oil and butter until sizzling.
+Step 2: For the lemon garlic butter sauce, heat olive oil and butter in a large skillet over medium heat until sizzling.
 Stir in garlic and red pepper flakes; cook and stir 30 seconds.
 Remove from heat.

 Step 3: Once pasta is cooked and drained, return skillet to medium heat.
 Add pasta and 1/4 cup of cooking liquid; stir until heated through, adding more cooking liquid if pasta is too dry.

 Step 4: Remove skillet from heat and stir in parsley and lemon juice and zest.
 Season to taste with salt and pepper.
 Transfer to serving platter or bowl and sprinkle with parmesan cheese.
 Serve.